Coming up next, our final news roundup and information overload hour.

 Well, that's not according to reports that we've seen and reported on.

-Uh they when then you add into that quality of life issues, some of the worst public schools in the entire country.
+Then you add into that quality of life issue, some of the worst public schools in the entire country.

 You look at the sanctuary state policies that have cost the people of California billions and billions and billions of dollars for Medi-Cal and other services.

-And, you know, a state that is the highest taxed, you would think is running, you know, massive budget surpluses.
+And, you know, a state that is the highest tax, you would think is running massive budget surpluses.

 No, they have billions and billions of dollars in budget deficits that they have.